bpetterborg/obs-control/README.md

 Nothing here yet, I'll provide a link once it is finished.

 ## TODO
- - Figure out OBS API
+ - Figure out OBS websockets
  - Make system for requesting and approving different scenes